HONOUR

 You don't have to be an expert.
 Just find common ground in shared values such as fairness, unity and belonging.

-Discuss the negative impact the bill would have on our international reputation as a treaty-based, progressive country with a good human rights record.
+Discuss the negative impacts this coaliation is having on our international reputation as a treaty-based, progressive country with a good human rights record.

 Learn about Te Tiriti